 In Memoriam Janine Neu

 In October of 2022 PWdWA board member Janine Neu, a valued member of PWdWA since 2016 passed away.
 Janine was a dedicated member of our Board, serving as Deputy Chair for three years.
 She was passionate about advocating for people with disabilities and promoting opportunities for them.
 Janine's commitment to the disability community extended beyond PWdWA, as she was an active member of the Australian Federation of Disability Organisations (AFDO), serving as Deputy Chair since 2018.
-Additionally, she served as a committee member of Australian Council for Rehabilitation of Disabled (ACROD) and Companion Card External Appeals in was a member of Physical Disability Australia since 2020.
+Additionally, she served as a committee member of the Australian Council for Rehabilitation of Disabled (ACROD) and the Companion Card External Appeals in WA and was a member of Physical Disability Australia since 2020.
 Janine's contributions and steadfast dedication to the disability community will be deeply missed.

 Our Advisory Board